fiinix/fiinix.github.io/_posts/2012/12/2012-12-07-how-skype-took-a-dump-on-my-metaphorical-carpet.md

 date: 2012-12-07T22:40:00+00:00
 author: Carlos
 layout: post
-tags: [Design, "UI/UX Design", Skype, Microsoft]
+tags: [UI design, UX design]
-category: personal
+category: Industry
 excerpt: "In which I rant about the UX/UI of Skype and how it insists on always being there."
 ---
 Taking a small break from writing copy for my website — in between the gingerbread baking — I take a moment to reflect… on life, death, and…